ryan-breidenbach/resources/readme.md

 # Resources

-A colleciton of documentation, articale, blog posts, and other third-party resources.
+A collection of documentation, articles, blog posts, and other third-party resources.

 ## AWS